-Dermatologist Dr Rachel Healy MBBS FDS RCS MRCP is a Surgical Dermatologist.
+Dermatologist Dr Rachel Healy MBBS FDS RCS MRCP is a Surgical Dermatologist who specialises in skin cancer detection and treatment.
 Special interests include the diagnosis and treatment of skin cancer, oral and genital skin conditions and all types of skin surgery.
 She is the lead clinician for skin cancer at Queen Elizabeth Hospital, Lewisham and Greenwich NHS Trust, and underwent specialist training in dermatological surgery including mohs surgery, laser skin treatments and cosmetic dermatology at St John’s Institute of Dermatology.

 She also has a particular interest in medical education having completed a postgraduate certificate in medical education at the Royal College of Physicians.
 She enjoys regularly teaching medical students, junior doctors, GPs and other health professionals.